University of Florida Homepage (opens in new tab)

 MDP Program Framework

-Our program strength lies in our core and affiliate faculty, who have, over the last 30 years, developed a niche working with communities in Africa, Latin America and other regions using grassroots participatory approaches to development and research.
+Our program strength lies in our core (opens in new tab) and affiliate faculty (opens in new tab), who have, over the last 30 years, developed a niche working with communities in Africa, Latin America and other regions using grassroots participatory approaches to development and research.

-The MDP program is administered jointly between the Center for Latin American Studies and the Center for African Studies at the University of Florida, and is also closely linked with University of Florida’s internationally recognized Tropical Conservation and Development (TCD) program.
+The MDP program is administered jointly between the Center for Latin American Studies (opens in new tab) and the Center for African Studies (opens in new tab) at the University of Florida, and is also closely linked with University of Florida’s internationally recognized Tropical Conservation and Development (TCD) program (opens in new tab).